 You can travel to Kilpisjärvi by bus.
 There are direct bus lines to the village from the railway stations in Kolari and Rovaniemi, as well as the Kittilä and Tromso Airports.
-For timetables and tickets for buses, visit Matkahuolto.
+For bus timetables and tickets, visit Matkahuolto.

 Crew & Filming Equipment